LaverdeS/Multivariate-Time-Series-Classification/README.md

 #### Classification Metrics

 For security-related applications, the false positives are the cases most urgently to be avoid.
 This means the precision metric should be the most important to consider.
-The current best classifier can be used as an additional step in authetication protocol to unlock a device or give access to certain network for instance.
+The current best classifier can be used as an additional step in an authetication protocol to unlock a device or to give access to certain network for instance.

 `Accuracy`: Overall, how often is the classifier correct?

 `Precision`: When it predicts yes, how often is it correct?